 When determining whether a subservice organization should be included, managers can ask themselves whether the data would be relevant if the organization had performed the duties in-house and if the other party has access to transaction data.
 If the answers to these questions are yes, the subservice organization should be included.

-Tips for Creating a Good System Description for SOC 1
+How to Write a Good System Description for SOC 1

+- Be specific.
 Specificity is important with the SOC 1 system description.
 Auditors are using the system description to check that information is presented in accordance with financial reporting frameworks.
 They seek to identify areas of risk and develop procedures to test risk.

+- Follow examples.
 The American Institute of Certified Public Accountants (AICPA) provides additional guidance on developing SOC 1 reports and system descriptions.
 Managers should look to the AICPA for guidance and standards they can use to outline their system description and start writing.

+- Be thorough.
 Ultimately, strong system descriptions tell the whole story.
 More information is better.
 Managers can add flow charts, graphs, tables, narratives, and any other information they believe best illustrates how their system works.

-Get a SOC 1 Audit
+Get Expert Guidance for SOC 1 Auditing

 Look to I.S.
 Partners to provide SOC 1 reports that build trust around internal controls and protect your company’s reputation.
 I.S.
 Partners communicates clearly, educates clients, and helps companies achieve clean audits.
-Call us at 215-675-1400, request a quote, or launch a live chat to learn more about SOC audits!